LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/sender_1.rst.txt

 ::

-   % after compilation, the write/1 call will be the first goal on the clause body:
+   % after compilation, the write/1 call will

-   test :-
+   % be the first goal on the clause body test :-
        sender(Sender),
        write('executing a method to answer a message sent by '),